bitsofinfo/stateful-process-command-proxy/README.md

       preDestroyCommands: [ 'echo This ProcessProxy is being destroyed!' ] });

-statefulProcessCommandProxy.executeCommand('echo testEnvVar')
-  .then(function(cmdResult) {
+// echo the value of our env variable set above in the constructor config statefulProcessCommandProxy.executeCommand('echo testEnvVar') .then(function(cmdResult) {
       console.log("testEnvVar value: Stdout: " + cmdResult.stdout);